When: 07.00 – 09.00, Friday 29 March 2019

-ATTRACT, RETAIN & ADAPT
+ATTRACT, RETAIN & ADAPT – lead from the top

 While many indicators point to an improvement in the fundamental economic conditions of manufacturing, one key factor that could hold back that recovery is the shortage of skilled workforce.
 In order for our organisations to respond to our workforce requirements we must plan now for the changes, challenges and opportunities we face in developing the right jobs and skills for future generations.

-The NextGen Breakfast Forum on Friday 29 March 2019, features an expert line-up of business leaders who will discuss how to attract, retain and get the maximum value from the next generation, and include insight into their employment expectations, motivations and goals.
+The NextGen Breakfast Forum on Friday 29 March 2019, features an expert line-up of business leaders who will discuss how to attract, retain and get the maximum value from the next generation, and includes insight into their employment expectations, motivations and goals.

 This session will also include a discussion panel bringing insight and opinions from multiple different industries.
 Featuring organisations who are leading the way on best practices when it comes to the future generations in our workplaces.

 - NextGen workplace motivations and goals and the importance of leading the message from the top

 - Tactics for adoption and retention of our NextGen workforce